yogeshk96/rtcampTwitterChallange/README.md

 2. When user will click on a follower name, 10 tweets from that follower's user-timeline will be displayed in same jQuery-slider, without page refresh (use AJAX).
 -----------------------------------------------------------------------------------------
-For this some libraries used are:
+For this library used is:
 #1.
 Twitter OAuth library

 -----> Thanks to Google ;)